tobq/mut8/README.md

 ###### Notes:
 * speed → 0 = pause.
 * The graph's Yellow and Cyan lines represent Average and Max speeds over time - respectively.
+* You can change how the program runs by altering the `config` object.